 Do you need a fresh perspective on your project?

-You’re responsible for managing or overseeing a small public sector project that aims to make a real difference to its clients.
+You’re responsible for managing or overseeing a small public sector project in Scotland that aims to make a real difference to its clients.
 Your organisation, and maybe your partners, plan to invest, or have already invested significant time and resources in your project.

 Now they are asking questions like: Is this project feasible to pursue?
 What has it achieved so far?
 Who has really benefitted?
 Where were the hiccups?
 Is it providing value for money?
 What have we learned?
 And, most importantly, How can it be improved for the future?